Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 - War
 - Western

+The `Genre` element can also have an `id` attribute that can be used to add the identification number from the source of information

 ### Tags

 Any tags asscociated with the book.

 It has `Tag` children elements for the individual tag values.
 For example, _ninja_ or _school life_.

+The `Tag` element can also have an `id` attribute that can be used to add the identification number from the source of information

 ### Arcs